Chassagne-Montrachet

 Tasting note

-A wine that expresses its greatness in a beautiful concentration and great finesse.
-A full bodied and ripe wine in getting older with notes of honey and white flowers.
+A wine that expresses its greatness in a beautiful concentration and finesse.
+A full bodied and ripe wine when ageing with notes of honey and white flowers.

 Food pairings

-Ideal with white meats, the poultries cooked in sauce with cream and the shellfish.
+Ideal with white meat, poultry cooked in cream sauce or shellfish.

 temperature